neuml/cord19q/tasks/virus-genome.md

 - The new Wuhan coronavirus [2019-nCoV} epidemic illustrates this well, with spread already of this potentially serious respiratory illness from China as its source to 25 countries in Asia, Oceania, North America and Europe.<br/>
 - infection (COVID-19) that started in Wuhan, Hubei Province, China , has spread to all 43 parts of China, other parts of Asia such as Japan and Thailand, Australia, Europe and 44 North America.<br/>
 - The risk of transmission of SARS-COV-2 from China on 31 January 2020 was highest to neighbouring countries in Asia (Thailand, Cambodia, Malaysia), followed by Europe (UK, France, Russia and Germany), Oceania (Australia and New Zealand) and North America (USA and Canada).<br/>
-- By January 31, 2020, 192 fatalities and 3,215 laboratory-confirmed cases were reported in Wuhan; 8,576 additional cases were spread across >300 cities in mainland China; and 127 exported cases were reported in 23 countries/states spanning Asia, Europe, Oceania, and North America.<br/>
+- At first, it was diagnosed as "unexplained pneumonia", but it quickly spread to all parts of the country and parts of Southeast Asia, North America, and Europe.<br/>
-- Most of the cases (n = 44,665) were reported in 31 provinces and autonomous regions of China and 514 cases were reported in 25 other countries in Asia, Australia, Europe and North America .<br/>
+- Besides this, the virus spread to other region of the world such as Europe, North America and the Asia specific.<br/>

 #### Articles<br/>
 [A qualitative study of zoonotic risk factors among rural communities in southern China](https://doi.org/10.1093/inthealth/ihaa001)<br/>